Joe Viterelli: Staples commercial

 Viterelli can be seen in a Staples television commercial in which he provides mob-style "muscle" for an office worker who is having a problem dealing with a manager who demands doughnuts and pastry bribes in exchange for dispensing office supplies.
 The humorous spot, which debuted during Super Bowl XXXVIII, was Viterelli's only commercial.

 Personal life and death

 "Ninety percent of my fan mail is from kids 6 through 19," he told the New York Daily News in 2000.
 "They send me graduation pictures and report cards.
 Look at me, I'm a role model."

 Viterelli never had an agent or a manager.

 Viterelli participated in a roast of Magic Johnson, during which he told a joke about finding the former NBA star handcuffed to a tree naked, just after he had gotten robbed.

-Viterelli, a West Los Angeles resident, died on January 28, 2004, of complications from heart surgery at Valley Hospital in Las Vegas.
-He was 66 years old.
-Viterelli is survived by his wife, Catherine, and five children, including his son, the film composer Joseph Vitarelli, who spells his last name differently.
+Viterelli died on January 28, 2004, aged 66, of complications from heart surgery at Valley Hospital in Las Vegas.
+He is survived by his wife, Catherine, and five children, including his son, the film composer Joseph Vitarelli, who spells his last name differently.
 One of his children is a lawyer.